-Two workshops have been held, on July 28 in Lincoln and August 10 in Concord.
+Two workshops were held in 2016, on July 28 in Lincoln and August 10 in Concord.

 TAP mandatory meeting details

-Municipalies that had fulfilled both Step 1 and Step 2 were eligible to submit an application.
+Municipalies that had fulfilled both Step 1-Letter of Interest and Step 2-Mandatory Workshop were eligible to submit an application.

 TAP project scoring process

-TAP Projects will be scored based on criteria and weightings developed by the Department’s Transportation Alternatives Program Advisory Committee (TAPAC).
+TAP Projects were scored based on criteria and weightings developed by the Department’s Transportation Alternatives Program Advisory Committee (TAPAC).

-A separate committee appointed by the Department will use the criteria and weightings developed by the TAPAC to score and rank the applications.
+A separate committee appointed by the Department used the criteria and weightings developed by the TAPAC to score and rank the applications.

-If your project is selected, you must designate a full-time employee of your organization as the person in responsible charge.
-This person must have the authority to make financial decisions for your organization.
+Selected communities must designate a full-time employee as the person in responsible charge.
+This person must have the authority to make financial decisions the sponsoring organization.
 This individual must also be LPA certified by the Department.
-Our next LPA Certification Training is October 19, 2016.
+The dates for our next LPA Certification Trainings are April 20 and October 19, 2017.
 It is one full day, from 8:00 a.m. to 4:30 p.m. and there is no cost.